The Frugal Fly Box

-This project came about not so much because of the money but because of the inability to find a pre made fly box of the size, quality and configuration that I was looking for.
-Basically, I was looking to reduce the number of my many little fly boxes down to one single package BUT (big but) I wanted that package to be as compact and efficient as possible.
-So with that in mind I began my search but, to my disappointment, discovered through the process that I was unable to locate a fly box to meet this criteria!
+The Double Decker DIY Fly Box project came about not so much because of the money, but because of the inability to find a pre made fly box of the size, quality and configuration that I was looking for.
+Basically, I wanted to reduce the number of my many little fly boxes down to one single package BUT (big but) I wanted that package to be as compact and efficient as possible.
+So with that in mind I began my search ……. unsuccessfully. 🙁

-There are a lot of decent size fly boxes out there but I found that most did not take advantage of their size.
-It was frustrating as I really don’t understand the logic behind a 3 inch plus deep fly box with only one layer!
-Sure the deeper box has more volume but the actual usable “fly holding” real estate is still limited to the length and width regardless of how deep it is!
-Flies are just not that bulky so I was sure that the fly holding capacity of a box that big could easily be doubled with the addition of a layer … which brought me to plan B … refocus my search on double layered fly boxes!
+There were a lot of decent size fly boxes out there but most did not take advantage of their size.
+It was frustrating as I really don’t understand the logic behind a three inch plus deep fly box with only one layer.
+Sure the deeper box has more “volume” but the actual usable “fly holding” real estate is still limited to the length and width regardless of how deep it is.
+Flies, especially chironomids, are just not that bulky so it seemed obvious that the fly holding capacity of a box that big could easily be doubled with the addition of a layer … which brought me to plan B … refocus my search on double layered fly boxes.

 - Dremel with a cutting bit